Intensive English Centre (IEC)

 Highgate has parent information evenings at the beginning of the year where class teachers provide information about the teaching learning program and classroom procedures.
 Parents can request other meetings if the need arises and appointments can be made through the front office or directly with the class teacher.
 Interpreters are provided where requested.

 The Department of Education provides a school bus service to help families whose children are enrolled in the Intensive English program, to transport eligible children to and from school.
 This is a free service and provides a 'door to door' pick up.
 Once children leave the Intensive English program they must find their own way to their local school.
 Children are supervised by the bus driver and a bus warden.
 They must wear their seatbelts at all times.
 Parents are unable to travel on the school bus at any time.

 Students also have access to the free dental service provided by the Department of Dentistry at the University of WA.
 Students go to the Oral Health Centre – Corner Monash Avenue and Hospital Road in Nedlands.
+Attendance is voluntary.
 The school bus transports the children to the Centre and parents are welcome to attend appointments with their children.

 The school uniform (gold top and black shorts/skirt) is available at the Uniform Shop.
 All children at Highgate PS wear school uniforms.
 It is open every Wednesday and Friday from 8:30am – 9:00am.
 Order forms are at the front office.

 EATING AT SCHOOL